abarker/camel-snake-pep8/README.rst

     camel_snake_pep8.py . *.py

-Be sure to include any subpackage modules, on the same line, if there are subpackages.
+Be sure to include any subpackage module to be modified, on the same line, if there are subpackages.

 The program can be stopped at any time with ``^C``.
 It is better to make all the changes in one run of the program, though, since the program collects all